Portulaca oleracea – Munyeroo ‘St. George’ (seed)

 Generally purslane is known to have abundant omega-3 oils in the leaves.
 It also contains vitamins A, B and C as well as calcium, magnesium, iron and potassium.

 This type was collected near St. George in SW QLD and features short compact attractive growth and a succulent tuber that could be raised and used for bonsai.
-We have yet to see the flowers open but seed set is abundant.
+We have yet to see the flowers open (this seems to be a common feature of this species in the area) but seed set is abundant.

 Care and Cultivation of Portulaca oleracea